JMC818386/my-pseudocode/pseudocode.md

     INPUT select pod

     DETERMINE
-        IF pod receptacle in open
+        IF pod receptacle is open
             THEN insert pod and close pod receptacle ELSE
             open pod receptacle